exercism/javascript/concepts/type-checking/about.md

 Knowning what the type of a piece of data is, is often very important for code to run smoothly and without errors.

-Javascript has several ways to check the type of an object.
+Javascript has several ways to check the type of a value or object.

 ```exercism/note
 Javascript's type checking mechanisms are always soomewhat unreliable.